 You should only submit your dieline to the packaging printer or designer after you've completed the previous steps.

-What are some common pitfalls in dieline design?
+What are some common pitfalls in dieline packaging design?

 “Measure twice, cut once” should be the mantra when creating dieline designs.
 Here are some common pitfalls when it comes to creating packaging dielines.